horizon-eda/horizon-pool-convention/README.md

 - `Pin header, 10 pins, 1 row, 2.54 mm pitch (horizontal)`

 They are composed of:
 1. A primary identification feature (like `LED` or `DIP8` or `TO220`).
-Note that there is no dash included (`SO8` instead od `SO-8`, etc.)
+Note that there is no dash included (`SO8` instead of `SO-8`, etc.).
 2. An optional comma-separated list of quantitative specifiers
-    - These should be in order of decreasing importance/frequency of usage
+    - These should be in order of decreasing importance/frequency of usage.
     - If the have a unit, include a space before the unit.
-Metric units are preferred when appropriate
+Metric units are preferred when appropriate.
-    - The same set of quantitative parameters must be included for all footprints of a certain type to avoid ambiguity
+    - The same set of quantitative parameters must be included for all footprints of a certain type to avoid ambiguity.
-    - Follow the format `<number> [unit] <parameter name>`
+    - Follow the format `<number> [unit] <parameter name>`.
 3. An optional comma-separated list of qualitative modifiers in parantheses
-    - Modifiers which are standard throughout the pool must not be added (`IPC compliant`, `reflow soldering`, etc.)
+    - Modifiers which are standard throughout the pool must not be added (`IPC compliant`, `reflow soldering`, etc.).
     - If the only difference a modifier makes is the 3D model of the part, it should probably not be a separate package and instead a alternate 3D model within the same part.
-For example `LED 5 mm (green)` and `LED 5 mm (red)` would have no difference in any PCB layer
+For example `LED 5 mm (green)` and `LED 5 mm (red)` would have no difference in any PCB layer.

 The following general rules apply:
 1. For a manufacurer-specific footprint, use the respective subfolder in `manufacturer`.
 Use the exact name of the package from the package or device datasheet.
-2. When naming, be verbose: do not abbreviate parameters with single letters or symbols, instead write them out
+2. When naming, be verbose: do not abbreviate parameters with single letters or symbols, instead write them out.
-3. No redundancy: When quantitative or qualitative parameters are reflected in the part number within the package's name (for example for connectors where the MPN distinguishes between vertical and right-angled-variants), the specifiers must not be included
+3. No redundancy: When quantitative or qualitative parameters are reflected in the part number within the package's name (for example for connectors where the MPN distinguishes between vertical and right-angled-variants), the specifiers must not be included.

 ### Silkscreen
 1. All silkscreen text and drawings should have a line width of 0.15 mm.
 Text should have a size of 1 mm.